-Reanne Evans: Ladies number one two wins away from reaching Crucible
+Reanne Evans: Women's number one two wins away from reaching Crucible

 - From the section Snooker

-Reanne Evans, the number one ladies player in the world, recorded a shock 10-8 victory over Robin Hull in qualifying for the World Championship.

-Evans is now just two wins away from becoming the first female competitor in the main TV stages at the Crucible.
+Reanne Evans moved to within two wins of becoming the first female competitor to reach the main TV stages at the Crucible with a shock 10-8 victory over Robin Hull in World Championship qualifying.

 The 31-year-old has won the Ladies' World Championship a record 11 times, but was beaten in last year's final by Hong Kong's Ng On Yee.

+The Dudley-born player, who is the women's world number one, will play world number 91 Lee Walker, of Wales, next.

-Having accepted an invitation for qualifying at Pond's Forge in Sheffield, Evans fell 5-1 behind to world number 57 Hull before launching a superb comeback to progress.
+Having accepted an invitation for qualifying at Pond's Forge in Sheffield, Evans fell 2-0 and 4-2 behind to world number 57 Hull before levelling at 4-4 and edging ahead for the first time at 6-5.
+She trailed again at 7-6 and 8-7 before wrapping up three frames in a row to progress.

 In 2015, Evans faced 1997 world champion Ken Doherty in qualifying, but suffered a narrow 10-8 defeat.